srikanth681/CarTrawler-Car-Listings/README.md

 ```
 src/
 ```
-Once build the compiled files will be available at path
+Once build, the compiled files will be available at path
 ```
 build/
 ```